Aka PUPP or PUPPS or PUPPS during pregnancy and post-partum

 Lemme be a little dramatic for a sec.

-38 ish weeks pregnant.
+I was 38ish weeks pregnant.
 Feeling very pregnant, as one does at 38 weeks pregnant.
-And my belly starts to itch one night.
-I chalk it up to super stretched out skin, put some lotion on it, and go to bed.
+And my belly started to itch.
+I chalked it up to super stretched out skin, put some lotion on it, and went to bed.
 Up until this point, I’d had few to no stretch marks.
 Figured I was obviously one of the lucky ones who would have no signs of pregnancy weeks after giving birth.
 Instagram model level 10.

-Next day, stretch marks are far more red and apparent, belly is super itchy.
-At my appointment, my NP tells me it’s just stretch marks.
+The next day, I awoke to find that my stretch marks were far more red and apparent, any my entire belly was super itchy.
+At my regular appointment, my NP tells me it’s just stretch marks.
 Fair enough.
 Silly me for thinking I could get out of this pregnancy without any stretch marks.
 Whatevs.
-I’m sure I’ll come into some serious inheritance or win the lottery soon or something and be able to plastic surgery those suckers into oblivion, right?
+I’m sure I’ll come into some serious inheritance or win the lottery soon any pay to plastic surgery erase them.

-As the days progress, the itching gets worse and worse.
+As the days progressed, the itching got worse and worse.
 What began as red stretch marks became a full blown rash.
 As my mother very gently put it, my stomach looked like raw ground hamburger.

 The rash went from my nipples to my toes.
 Literally, it was on my nipples. and. toes.
-It was itchy, so I scratched it, because screw self control.
+It was itchy, so I scratched it, because who has self control at 39 weeks?
 When I scratched, it itched more, it hurt and it bled.
 Wearing clothes was painful.
 Moving was painful.
 Breathing was painful.
 Sleeping…well sleeping just wasn’t happening.
 PUPPPs apparently flares at night, which is a true sign of the Devil’s work.
 As if super pregs ladies need another reason to not sleep.

 I came home from work each evening those last few days of pregnancy and ran (or waddled.
 Whatever.) immediately to the freezer while removing my shirt mid stride.
 My poor belly would be so inflamed after a long day of work and a tight seat belt.
 I would put a big ice pack on my bare belly, lean against the counter, and literally cry from itchy, painful frustration.